 For 50 years after the firebombing of Dresden, the space remained in ruins as a memorial to the Second World War.
-It wasn’t until 1994, shortly after Germany’s reunification, that a 10-year plan to rebuild Frauenkirche launched.
+It wasn’t until 1994, shortly after Germany’s reunification, that a 10-year plan to rebuild Frauenkirche was launched.
 By 2005, the final restoration emerged.
 And in grand fashion.

-Admission into Frauenkirche, to marvel at the intricate and airy interior, is free, but ascending to the dome for 360-degree views of Dresden will set you back €8.
+Admission into Frauenkirche to marvel at the intricate and airy interior is free.
+Ascending the dome for 360-degree views of Dresden will set you back €10.

 Marvel at Dresden’s finest architecture at the Zwinger

 It’s hard to believe that the Zwinger still exists.
 Like much of Dresden Altstadt, what you’ll see here isn’t original.
-Yet somehow by 1963, less than 20 years after almost complete destruction in 1945, the Zwinger was back swinging in grand style.
+Yet somehow, by 1963, less than 20 years after almost complete destruction in 1945, the Zwinger was back swinging in grand style.

 There’s no doubt the Zwinger is Dresden’s finest architectural moment—and that’s clearly saying a lot.
-Built in Roccoco (Late Baroque) style, the Zwinger long ago shed its use as a orangery and festival grounds to become the most popular museum complex in Dresden.
+Built in Roccoco (Late Baroque) style, the Zwinger long ago shed its use as an orangery and festival grounds to become the most popular museum complex in Dresden.

 Explore the gritty Dresden Neustadt

-If you dipped your toes into Berlin’s Kreuzberg or Friedrichshain, you’ll have an idea of what awaits you in Dresden Neustadt.
+If you dipped your toes into Berlin’s Kreuzberg or Friedrichshain, you’ll have an idea of what awaits in Dresden Neustadt.
 Unlike the now unbattered Altstadt, Neustadt is Dresden’s untamed “wild.”

-Where to Stay in Dresden
+Where to stay in Dresden

-How to Get to Dresden
+How to get to Dresden

-What to Do in Nuremberg and along The Romantic Road
+What to do in Nuremberg and along The Romantic Road

 Exploring Nuremberg is worthwhile, but for the quintessential medieval Germany experience, you’ll need to get out of the city.
 Far easier than travelling the Romantic Road by public transportation is to rent a car.
 You’ll save yourself a ton of time, operate according to your own schedule, and avoid backtracking with a car.

 Road tripping along the northern Romantic Road

 Start your trip along the Romantic Road in Würzburg, the northernmost destination on the road.
 Würzburg isn’t the most painstakingly-restored German town, but its Marienberg Fortress and Würzburger Residence make it worthwhile to throw into your itinerary.
-Don’t leave Würzburg without picking up (or at least sipping on) some of its famous Franconian wine.
+And don’t leave Würzburg without picking up (or at least sipping on) some of its famous Franconian wine.

 Take a tour of Nuremberg Old Town

-Where to Stay in Nuremberg
+Where to stay in Nuremberg

-- Sorat Hotel Saxx Nürnberg: There’s hardly a more convenient location place to stay than Sorat Hotel Saxx Nürnberg .
-Not only is it within close walking distance of the best Nuremberg attractions, the hotel is located right beside Nuremberg’s famous Christmas market.
+- Sorat Hotel Saxx Nürnberg: There’s hardly a more convenient location place to stay in Altstadt than this 3-star gem.
+Not only is it within close walking distance of the top Nuremberg attractions, the hotel is located right beside Nuremberg’s famous Christmas market.
 If you’re visiting during the magic of the holiday season, you’ll be set!

-How to Get to Nuremberg
+How to get to Nuremberg

 Renting a car and driving the route between Dresden and Nuremberg will cut off some time from the trip.
 Bank on about three and a half hours with traffic.

-While Munich might lack the complexity and depth of Berlin, Germany’s second biggest city is about the simpler pleasures.
-Walking around Munich’s heart, fuelling up at leafy beer gardens and brew pubs, scaling up Gothic church towers, and peeking into regal palaces and galleries, is the German urban travel experience you’ve been waiting for.
+Munich might lack the complexity and depth of Berlin.
+But Germany’s second biggest city is about the simpler pleasures.
+Walk around Munich’s heart to fuel up at leafy beer gardens and brewpubs, scale up Gothic church towers, and peek into regal palaces and galleries.
+Munich truly is the German urban travel experience you’ve been waiting for.

-What to Do in Munich
+What to do in Munich

 With only three days in Munich, you’ll have to be crafty with your travel planning.
-If you have a couple extra days and want to experience more of Munich and Bavaria, there are plenty of interesting day trips from Munich you can fill your schedule with.
+If you have a couple of extra days, experience Bavaria by planning a couple of interesting day trips from Munich.

 Explore Altstadt Munich

-Other places to seek out in central Munich include Frauenkirche, Munich’s most famous church with its twin domed towers; Viktualienmarkt, a two-hundred year old market; and, of course, the world-famous Hofbräuhaus München.
+Other places to seek out in central Munich include Frauenkirche, Munich’s most famous church with its twin domed towers; Viktualienmarkt, a two-hundred-year-old market; and, of course, the world-famous Hofbräuhaus München.

-Sip a beer in one of Munich’s famous beer gardens and brew pubs
+Sip a beer in one of Munich’s famous beer gardens and brewpubs

-Fortunately, they’re spread all around the city.
-This is Munich after all!
-No matter how to you choose where to stay in Munich, you won’t be far from enjoying a great Münchner beer.
+Fortunately, they’re spread all around the city—this is Munich, after all!
+No matter where you choose to stay in Munich, you won’t be far from enjoying a great Münchner beer.

-A couple of my favourite beer gardens in Munich are the Augustiner-Keller (Arnulfstraße 52), Biergarten Viktualienmarkt (Viktualienmarkt 9) and the Biergarten am Chinesischen Turm in the Englischer Garten.
+A couple of my favourite beer gardens in Munich are the Augustiner-Keller (Arnulfstraße 52), Biergarten Viktualienmarkt (Viktualienmarkt 9), and the Biergarten am Chinesischen Turm in the Englischer Garten.